ifm/developerportal/doc/parameters.md

 |--|--|--|
 |`enableTemporalFilter`|Enables the filter|true (default) /false

-A temporal filter, in its simplest form, mitigates distance noise by averaging the per pixel results from multiple frames.
-The O3R temporal filter, however, also includes environmental noise estimation, the use of a Kalman filter and is calculated on the lower level imager data, making the entire temporal filter more robust.
+The temporal filter mitigates distance noise by integrating pixel information over multiple frames.
+There is no strict limit for the number of frames.
+Instead, an automatic resetting approach is applied to the pixels.

 Although the O3R temporal filter can be used on "in-motion" Use Cases, it is best suited for static scenes.